Abu-Taher01/PCA/README.md

 ## 🙏 Acknowledgments

-This implementation and the underlying concepts were learned from [CampusX](https://www.campusx.in/), an excellent resource for machine learning education.
-The PCA implementation code in this repository is sourced from [CampusX].
+This implementation and the underlying concepts were learned from [CampusX](https://www.youtube.com/playlist?list=PLKnIA16_Rmvbr7zKYQuBfsVkjoLcJgxHH), an excellent resource for machine learning education.
+The PCA implementation code in this repository is sourced from CampusX.
 The code is used for educational purposes to demonstrate PCA concepts and implementation.

 *Note: Future updates will include original implementations and modifications to better reflect personal learning and coding style.*